scottyschup/ruby-curriculum/w2d1/serialization.md

 well as recording the class of object that was saved.

-Note that `c` and `c2` are different objects; serialization and deserialization are sometimes used as a poor man's "clone".
+Note that `c` and `c2` are different objects; serialization and deserialization are sometimes used as a very lazy man's clone.
+Don't do this: it is inefficient spares you the valuable learning experience of figuring out how to properly create a deep copy of an object.

 JSON is the dominant serialization technology on the web (XML is a close second); we'll write Rails apps which we can communicate with by